dander11/published-notes/content/Naomi Overview.md

 - Otherwise she can pick out her own books to read

 ##### Music
-- She has lots of Yoto cards for her Yoto Player ("Radio") that she can manage herself
+- She has lots of Yoto cards for her Yoto Player ("Music Player") that she can manage herself
 - Music she loves:
 	- Rain for Roots
 	- Elle Holcomb